PolyMathOrg/DataFrame/README.md

 # DataFrame in Pharo
-In Smalltalk despite the fact that many important analysis tools are already present (e.g., in the PolyMath library), we are still missing this essential part of the data science toolkit.
-These specialized data structures for tabular data sets can provide us with a simple and powerful API for summarizing, cleaning, and manipulating a wealth of data-sources that are currently cumbersome to use.
-In this paper we introduce the DataFrame and DataSeries collections - that are specifically designed for working with structured data.
+In Smalltalk despite the fact that many important analysis tools are already present (for example, in the PolyMath library), we are still missing this essential part of the data science toolkit.
+These specialized data structures for tabular data sets can provide us with a simple and powerful API for summarizing, cleaning, and manipulating a wealth of data sources that are currently cumbersome to use.
+The DataFrame and DataSeries collections, stored in this repository, are specifically designed for working with structured data.

 ## Installation
 The following script installs DataFrame and its dependencies in Pharo 6